Now that the Christmas season is officially underway, we have curated a list of the best Christmas markets in the country.

 Think giant advent calendars, steaming cups of mulled wine, firework shows, amazing funfair rides for the kids, and spectacular live outdoor events, and you’ll be on the right track with the Edinburgh Christmas Markets.

 The enchanting light trail returns, illuminating the historic Palace and Gardens with thousands of twinkling lights, sparkling baubles, and festive scents.
-Don't miss the whimsical Neverland® installation and the exciting new addition, the Great Skate.
+Don't miss the whimsical Water Fountain Show and Candy Cane Lane.

-Immerse yourself in the festive atmosphere as you explore a vibrant selection of independent stalls offering unique Christmas gifts, delicious food, and refreshing drinks at this year's Liverpool Winter Market.
-Enjoy live music, particpate in funfair games, and embrace the holiday spirit with friends and family.
+Immerse yourself in the festive atmosphere as you explore a vibrant selection of independent stalls offering unique Christmas gifts, delicious food, and refreshing drinks at this year's Liverpool Christmas Market.
+Enjoy live music, participate in funfair games, and embrace the holiday spirit with friends and family.

 Explore 75 alpine chalets filled with local crafts, artisan products, and seasonal treats, all set against a festive backdrop featuring a vintage carousel.
 With a focus on inclusivity and sustainability, the market ensures a welcoming experience for all.
 Support local businesses and soak up the holiday cheer in one of York’s charming hotels or B&Bs.

-Step into the holiday spirit at Novikov’s Christmas Market in Mayfair from November 28th to 30th!
-Experience a festive paradise with delicious bites from Novikov’s Italian and Asian kitchens, gourmet goodies like oysters and caviar, mulled wine, and champagne from the Louis Roederer Ice Bar.
+Step into the holiday spirit at Novikov’s Christmas Market in Mayfair from November 27 - 29 November.
+Experience a festive paradise with delicious bites from Novikov’s Italian and Asian kitchens, gourmet goodies like oysters and caviar, mulled wine, and Champagne from the Louis Roederer Ice Bar.
 Enjoy the magic of live carol singers, artisan stalls, and festive shopping galore, plus a visit from Santa and nightly DJ sets from Sally & Spencer.